 - Strategic loop:

-- At this level, you remain in a "program" mode for the duration of the deployment.
+- At this level, you remain in a "program" mode for the duration of the implementation.

 - The following years may have a quarterly "program" management; but the reviews by the management committee should remain shorter than the year, half-yearly or even quarterly for some subjects.

-Summary of the strategy and breakthrough deployment process steps
+Summary of the breakthrough and strategy implementation process steps